Robert De Niro Has Public Meltdown Amid Divorce Proceedings

 — Page Six (@PageSix) February 5, 2019

-Judge Matthew Cooper complimented both sides and stated that a great deal of progress had been made
+Judge Matthew Cooper complimented both sides and stated that a great deal of progress had been made.

 “There have been compromises made.
 Both sides have given in on certain things.
 Both sides have not fully received all they want but we’ve reached a compromise that is in your daughter’s best interests.
 Today has been a good day.
 Not just for the parties but for your daughter.”